xpring-eng/Xpring-JS/README.md

 grpc.xpring.tech:80
 ```

 Xpring is working on building a zero-config way for XRP node users to deploy and use the adapter as an open-source component of [rippled](https://github.com/ripple/rippled).
-Watch this space.
+Watch this space!

 ## Usage
 ### Wallets